UPPMAX/HPC-python/docs/day1/install_packages.rst

    - There are different tools to create virtual environments.
       - UPPMAX has Conda and venv and virtualenv
       - HPC2N has venv and virtualenv.
+      - LUNARC has Conda and venv and virtualenv
-         - At UPPMAX, you load python directly, while at HPC2N you need to load "prerequisites" first, and the module is named Python with a capital P.
+         - At UPPMAX, you load python directly, while at HPC2N and LUNARC you need to load "prerequisites" first, and the module is named Python with a capital P.
       - More details to follow!